philippschwa/MA/README.md

-# Detection of Simulated Cyberattacks with SIEM System
+# Detection of simulated Cyber Attacks against an IIoT Network using a SIEM System

 SIEM systems are already in use as part of the Security Operations Center (SOC) within the organizations overall security strategy.
 They offer comprehensive security analyses